danniwangorg/ark-of-life/README.md

 Explore spatial typology in modular units of the network, linking to more scenes to augment the experience

-## 1st-week Feedback
+## Feedback

-Transformation of human cells into whale cells/sky burial
+Transformation of human cells into whale cells / sky burial

 Introductory info / guided tours (e.g. biological transformation)

 Jesse: reminded me of [this story](https://en.wikipedia.org/wiki/Aiyoku_no_Eustia)

+Position the character as being the maintainer of the system.
+Click on specific parts to water the plants.
+Put some oil in the machine.
+Limit the power current or voltage for the same machines.

+Randomize slightly the position of each element everytime the scene is reloaded.
+Generate new spaces with old elements.
+[Proteus](https://www.youtube.com/watch?v=rpkpuoq6y9s) / [Warframe](https://www.youtube.com/watch?v=aYs-2TsBpsw)

 ## Onboarding Scripts (Not used)